-Note: Words for the first and second lesson will already be in the notebook pages.
-At the beginning of each new lesson, the teacher should determine which of the suggested words should be included in the notebook.
+Note: Words for the first and second lesson are already printed in the notebook pages.
+At the beginning of each new lesson, the teacher should determine which of the new vocabulary words should be included in the notebook.
 At that point, have students write in the words for the given lesson, rate their knowledge of the words, and then proceed to define them.
-(Teachers may modify which words will be included in the notebook and how these words are introduced for each lesson.)

 - e.
 Introduce the Vocabulary Notebook (Resource 1.4) and read through the words (for Lesson 1 only). - f.
 Have students rate their knowledge of the words. - g.
-Explain to students that they will be defining words through context as they come up in the videos and readings.
+Explain to students that they will be defining words in context as they appear in the videos and readings.